 A moment is frozen in time.
 The heart of a city beats on.
 Welcome to the magic made by a specific place where the whole world unites, if but for a second.

 We see what makes this city great.
-We see what people bring it to life.
+We know what people bring it to life.
 Take in the big-screen TVs that light up that corner of the world.
 Take in the largely-seen ads that influence millions.
 Catch a glimpse of some taxis zipping by.
 Catch a glimpse of life in New York.
 Feel its ambiance.

 This is a place like no other.
 We can see it through this simple Times Square New York image.